jrcasey/jrcasey.github.io/_pages/CV.md

 7000 East Avenue
 Livermore, CA 94550

-Department of Earth, Atmospheric and Planetary Science
-Massachusetts Institute of Technology
-54-1511
-Cambridge, MA 02142

 Center for Microbial Oceanography: Research and Education
 School of Ocean and Earth Science and Technology
 University of Hawai`i, Mānoa